spacer

 Fast Loading Pages

 The thing to keep in mind with both GIFs (especially animated GIFs) and JPEGs is that large file sizes can significantly increase the time it takes to load your web page.
-The typical web surfer is one of the most demanding individuals on the face of the earth and much discussion is devoted to the subject of how long they are willing to wait to see a fully loaded web page.
-A graph constructed using data from Neilsen/NetRatings (February 2003) showed that over 90% of typical web surfers using modems were willing to wait for a 35K page to load but only 60% of those same users were willing to wait for a 70K page to load.
+The typical web surfer is one of the most demanding individuals on the face of the earth and much discussion has been devoted to the subject of how long they are willing to wait to see a fully loaded web page.
+In fact, Google announced in April 2010 that how fast your website loads will be one of the factors used to decide how well your site ranks in its search results pages.

-Keeping your graphics file sizes small by optimizing compression of your JPEGs and taking care when constructing animated GIFs keeps the total file size of your web page small and makes for quick loading pages.
-This results in much less viewers throwing their hands up in despair and running out the door screaming, "This is taking too long!!"
+So as you can see, keeping your graphics file sizes small by optimizing compression of your JPEGs and taking care when constructing animated GIFs keeps the total file size of your web page small and makes for quick loading pages.
+This means less viewers throwing their hands up in despair and running out the door screaming, "This is taking too long!!" and could even mean higher rankings for your page in Google search results.

 You can take further steps to facilitate how browsers will load graphics on your web page by specifying your graphics' dimensions.
 You can also specify an alternate text which will show in the event that the viewer's browser is set to not display graphics...